 my contents page.

-Yet more revelations from the local newspaper of the story regarding the scandal
+The final part of the story of the revelations from the local newspaper regarding the scandal

 300 graves were destroyed or interfered with in some way.
 More